Advanced Large Group Health Insurance Strategies (50 Employees and Up)

 If your employees pay a percentage of their health care costs (cost sharing), they can benefit from the savings, too––a strategy that provides employees a powerful incentive to choose the most cost-effective option.

-Some employees who have pre-existing conditions, on the other hand, will likely prefer Option 2, the level-funded plan, which has no restrictions on pre-existing conditions, but still provides substantial coverage of hospital and outpatient costs.
+Some employees who have pre-existing conditions, on the other hand, will likely prefer Option 2, the health insurance plan, which has no restrictions on pre-existing conditions, and provides substantial coverage of hospital and outpatient costs.

 This option typically saves around 20% compared to the cost of a traditional group health insurance indemnity plan.